oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

 In this lab, you will link from your ADB instance to data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) in preparation for exploration and analysis.

-You can load data into your Autonomous Database (either Oracle Autonomous Data Warehouse or Oracle Autonomous Transaction Processing) using the ADB built-in tools.
+You can load data into your Oracle Autonomous AI Database (either Oracle Autonomous AI Lakehouse or Oracle Autonomous AI Transaction Processing) using the ADB built-in tools.
 Alternatively, you can use other Oracle and third party data integration tools.
 With the built-in tools, you can link to and load data from:

 + Files on your local machine.
 + Tables in remote databases.
 + Files stored in cloud-based object storage (Oracle Cloud Infrastructure Object Storage, Amazon S3, Microsoft Azure Blob Storage, and Google Cloud Storage).

-You can also leave data in place in cloud object storage, and link to it from your Autonomous Database.
+You can also leave data in place in cloud object storage, and link to it from your Oracle Autonomous AI Database.

 > **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.

-This workshop explores several methods for loading and linking data to an Oracle Autonomous Database.
+This workshop explores several methods for loading and linking data to an Oracle Autonomous AI Database.
 In this first data loading lab, we practice loading data from public object storage buckets.

 Estimated Time: 10 minutes